Application Information, MIT Bellingham

 Applicants must meet the admission requirements of the Graduate School and the Secondary Education department requirements below.
 The GRE is not an application requirement for this graduate program.

-Contact the Woodring Admissions Office at TeacherEd.Admission@wwu.edu for application requirements.
+Contact WCE.Advising@wwu.edu for pre-application requirement assistance.
 Applicants seeking the Music endorsement should also contact Professor Patty Bourne for advising.
-Our department manager, Janna Cecka, can provide general program information, email@example.com.
+Our department manager, Janna Cecka, can provide general program information, firstname.lastname@example.org.

 The Graduate School online application process can be reviewed here, WWU Graduate Admissions (applyweb.com); if you have technical questions regarding the online application, e-mail email@example.com.

 2. A signed endorsement evaluation is required with your application for all endorsements you may be earning.
 You should request an evaluation when most of your endorsement courses are complete or in progress.
 You should request the evaluation at least a few weeks prior to the application deadline.
 No more than 10 endorsement credits may be outstanding once you begin the MIT program.
-An endorsement evaluation can be requested in the online application; or, if you are a current WWU undergrad, request the evaluation from your major advisor during the academic year.
+If you are a current WWU undergrad, request the evaluation from your major advisor during the academic year.
 An evaluation should include a note for any courses that are in progress or planned from the time application is submitted to the program start date.
-Non-WWU graduates must include relevant endorsement course descriptions to determine possible WWU equivalencies.
+An endorsement evaluation can be uploaded to the online application.
+Non-WWU applicants must include relevant course descriptions from your transcripts to determine any possible WWU equivalencies.

 3. Meet the Basic Skills requirement.
 This may be met by: a) taking the WEST-B exam, b) SAT scores, and/or c) ACT scores.
 There is no minimum score requirement for admission.
 See the Woodring admissions website: wce.wwu.edu/admissions/basic-skills.
 Scores need to be sent from testing site by the application deadline.